gatjo108/farmers_market/README.md

-# farmers_market
+# farmers_market app

-simple jQuery Mobile app to search and display info about farmer markets in Ireland (student project)
+Search and display info about farmer markets in Ireland.
+This is simple jQuery Mobile app student project that uses Google Maps API.